confidential-containers/cloud-api-adaptor/peerpodconfig-ctrl/README.md

-# peer-pod-controller
+# peerpodconfig-ctrl
-peer-pod-controller is a kubernetes controller which is responsible for watching the PeerPodConfig CRD object and manages the creation and deletion lifecycle of all required components to run peer pods.
+peerpodconfig-ctrl is a kubernetes controller which is responsible for watching the PeerPodConfig CRD object and manages the creation and deletion lifecycle of all required components to run peer pods.